Li Hewen

 Li Hewen (李赫文 (Lǐ Hèwén); born November 30, 1981, in Liaoning, China) is a Chinese professional pool player.
 He made it to the finals in the Vietnam leg of the 2006 WPA Asian Nine-ball Tour, but lost to Efren Reyes.

 In 2006, Li Hewen reached the semi-finals of the WPA World Nine-ball Championship, which was the farthest ever achieved by a player from China.
 However, his run came to an end upon facing Ronato Alcano who would later win the title.

-In 2007, Li Hewen along with Fu Jian-bo represented Team China in the World Cup of Pool where they won the title defeating Team Finland of Mika Immonen and Markus Juva.
+In 2007, Li Hewen along with Fu Jianbo represented Team China in the World Cup of Pool where they won the title defeating Team Finland of Mika Immonen and Markus Juva.

 Li contested the final of the 2012 WPA World Nine-ball Championship, however, he was defeated by Darren Appleton.